THE

 (vii) hunt with the help of live decoys or call birds except quail;

-(viii) construct or use, for the purpose of hunting any wild animal, any
+(viii) construct or use, for the purpose of hunting any wild animal, any pitfall, game pit, trench or similar excavation, any fence or enclosure, or use bhagwa or any other similar contrivance except duck blinds:

-Provided that it shall not be an offence to use–
+Provided that it shall not be an offence to use

 (a) a motor vehicle or aircraft to drive any wild animal away from an aerodrome or airstrip when such action is necessary to ensure the safety of aircraft using that aerodrome;